Naar inhoud

 Which should you choose?

-Choose Landscaper if its day-to-day work fits how you like to work.
+Choose Hovenier if its day-to-day work fits how you like to work.

 FAQ

-Which is faster to qualify for, Landscaper or Handyman?
+Which is faster to qualify for, Hovenier or Klusjesman?

 Both trades are entered through a paid apprenticeship — you earn while you train, with no degree or tuition debt required.